ChildsplayOSU/bogl-docs/tutorials/boards.md

 ### countBoard
 The `countBoard` function will count the occurances of a value on a board.

-The `countBoard` function takes 2 arguments: A *Content* value which is what we are counting the occurances of, and the board we are counting the occurances in.
+The function takes 2 arguments: A *Content* value which is what we are counting the occurances of, and the board we are counting the occurances in.
 The return value of `countBoard` is the occurances of the specified value on the board.

+:dart: **Excercise:**
-What gets returned when you call the value `tttBoard` in the interpreter below?
+1. Call the value `tttBoard` in the interpreter below.
+What is the return value?

-What gets returned when you enter the function call `countBoard(U, tttBoard)` into the interpreter below?
+2. Enter the function call `countBoard(U, tttBoard)` into the interpreter below.
+What gets returned?

-What gets returned when you enter the function call `countBoard(X, tttBoard)` into the interpreter below?
+3. Enter the function call `countBoard(X, tttBoard)` into the interpreter below.
+What gets returned?

-What gets returned when you enter the function call `countBoard(O, tttBoard)` into the interpreter below?
+4. Enter the function call `countBoard(O, tttBoard)` into the interpreter below.
+What gets returned?

 {% include code_module_template.html
 content = "game PlaceExample